 This is even more important for a small dog with a small stomach.

-Taste of the Wild has a named meat, venison, right there at the top of the list, which is a sign of quality.
+Taste of the Wild has named meat, venison, right there at the top of the list, which is a sign of quality.

-In addition the other ingredients all sound good enough to eat in a restaurant, including chicory root, tomato, and blueberries.
+Also, the other ingredients all sound good enough to eat in a restaurant, including chicory root, tomato, and blueberries.

-The Appalachian flavor in particular is made to be highly digestible, to suit the smaller dogs less robust constitution, and is also ultra-tasty so that even the fussiest eater would have difficulty finding a reason to turn their nose up.
+The Appalachian flavor, in particular, is made to be highly digestible, to suit the smaller dogs less robust constitution, and is also ultra-tasty so that even the fussiest eater would have difficulty finding a reason to turn their nose up.

-That said, when researching the best foods for Shichons this Taste of the Wild Appalachian formula must be high on the list.
+That said, when researching the best foods for Shichons this Taste of the Wild Appalachian must be high on the list.

 Since your Shichon is 50% Bichon then it stands to reason they are slightly more at risk of having skin sensitivities than other breeds.